Badge photo

 Looks like our hypothesis is correct, which will make working with this data much easier!

-Downsampling our Kaggle data
+Downsampling Our Kaggle Dataset

-The entire train.csv dataset contains 37 million rows, which makes it hard to experiment with different techniques.
+The entire train.csv dataset contains almost 38 million rows, which makes it hard to experiment with different techniques.
 Ideally, we want a small enough dataset that lets us quickly iterate through different approaches but is still representative of the whole training data.
 We can do this by first randomly sampling rows from our data, then selecting new training and testing datasets from train.csv.
 By selecting both sets from train.csv, we'll have the true hotel_cluster label for every row, and we'll be able to calculate our accuracy as we test techniques.

 The first step is to add month and year fields to train.
 Because the train and test data is differentiated by date, we'll need to add date fields to allow us to segment our data into two sets the same way.
 If we add year and month fields, we can split our data into training and testing sets using them.
 The code below will: